Solution when C drive is full in Windows 10/11/server

 What happens if C drive is full?

-- System runs much slower.
+- Computer/server performance down and system runs much slower.

 - No space to install critical Windows updates.